 - Only use a clean cloth wrung out in hot soapy water, and dry with a soft cloth. - Stubborn marks can be removed using a stainless steel cleaner.
 We recommend that you clean the whole of the stainless steel area to maintain a uniform finish.
-Supplies can be purchased from the Customer Care Centre. - Do not use undiluted bleach, any products containing chlorides or abrasive cleaners such as 'Cif' as they can permanently damage the steel. - Take extra care when cleaning over symbols on fascia panels, excessive cleaning can lead to the symbols fading.
+Supplies can be purchased from the Customer Care Centre. - Do not use undiluted bleach or any products containing chlorides as they can permanently damage the steel.